 - Mudflaps

-You need to make sure that you add the above mentioned in your side-by-side.
-Alternatively, you can opt for a street-legal kit that includes switches, turn signals, mirrors, and license plates.
+You need to ensure that you add the items mentioned to your side-by-side.
+Alternatively, you can opt for a street-legal kit with switches, turn signals, mirrors, and license plates.

 - Vehicle insurance